 ACO’s investigating animal bites are to instruct the owner to quarantine the animal for a period of ten (10) days, regardless of any vaccinations.
 The animal must be quarantined and under the supervision of a licensed veterinarian who will determine whether the animal is free from rabies.
 All expenses shall be the responsibility of the owner.
 During quarantine, the animal cannot be sold, given away, or moved to another state or location.

 - ACO’s will remain very familiar with Title 3-7-1, Chapter 7 pertaining to the State law on rabies.
 ACO’s who investigate animal bites will present a copy of page 42 of the law to the owner of the animal.
 This page covers the confinement of animals which have bitten humans, particularly Section 3-7-9

-The ACO staff will maintain a close relationship with the Baldwin County Animal Shelter, BARC and The Haven “No-Kill” organizations.
+The ACO staff maintains a close relationship with the Baldwin County Humane Society, The Haven, and the Safe Harbor Animal Coalition.